MDes International Design Strategy

 If you are not a native English speaker, we ask that you provide proof of your English proficiency (minimum level of 700 points at the TOEIC test or equivalent).

-The Master’s degree being subject to the validation of 800 points in the TOEIC, you will be required to take the TOEIC exam during the course.
+The Master’s level degree program being subject to the validation of 800 points in the TOEIC, you will be required to take the TOEIC exam during the course.

 French